NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 A repository in this method is a "standard" Git repository.
 All items stored inside such a repository share the version history and are versioned together "as a whole".
-This means that each component with individual versioning needs its own GIT repository.
+This means that each component with individual versioning needs its own Git repository.

 ### Reference

-A reference  is a GIT submodule definition to a commit inside another GIT repository.
-These are managed with GIT commands or manual editing of the .gitmodules file.
+A reference  is a Git submodule definition to a commit inside another Git repository.
+These are managed with Git commands or manual editing of the .gitmodules file.
 The anatomy of such a reference in .gitmodules looks like this: